czodroid/muninwrt/README.md

 You must have `ssh` installed and a properly configured `authorized_keys`.

-On OpenWRT, you will need to install Perl and possibly the `perlbase-getopt` and `perlbase-file` packages.
+On OpenWRT, you will need to install perl and possibly the `perlbase-getopt` and `perlbase-file` packages.

 ## Source code
 https://github.com/czodroid/muninwrt